singerdmx/flutter-quill/flutter_quill_extensions/README.md

 # Flutter Quill Extensions

-An extension for [flutter_quill](https://pub.dev/packages/flutter_quill) to support embedding widgets images, formulas, and videos.
+An extension for [flutter_quill](https://pub.dev/packages/flutter_quill) to support embedding widgets images, and videos.

 ## 📚 Table of Contents